On a nonlocal Cahn-Hilliard model permitting sharp interfaces: Concluding remarks

 In this work we have presented a nonlocal Cahn-Hilliard model that permits solutions to achieve only pure phases.
 We have performed a detailed analyses of the well-posedness of the problem as well as for the regularity of solutions.
 We have also provided an efficient discretization scheme, based on finite elements and implicit/explicit time-stepping schemes, that are used in several numerical experiments that illustrate the theoretical results.

-Further study of efficient discretization and approximation techniques for the model based on, e.g., explicit-implicit, cf.~\eqref{eq:explicit_bh}, or higher-order time-marching schemes, or even model order reduction approaches, are interesting questions to investigate and a subject of forthcoming research.
+Further study of efficient discretization and approximation techniques for the model based on, e.g., explicit-implicit, cf.~\eqref{eq:explicit_bh}, or higher-order time-marching schemes, or even model order reduction approaches, are interesting questions {for future investigation}.

+{We also note that local phase-field models are often used as a substitute of the sharp-interface models in applications such as, e.g., solidification.
+The obvious advantage of using a phase-field model is that it avoids explicit tracking of the interface.
+However, the interface width in the corresponding local discrete models is limited by the mesh discretization, which can lead to requiring excessively fine meshes in implementations and thus to a high computational cost.
+The nonlocal interface model, when compared to the local one in this context, could offer much greater flexibility and a promising alternative.
+Here, we do not need to compromise on the sharpness of the interface, which can be chosen independently of the mesh width, and allow for higher fidelity simulations on coarser grids. }